rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/post-resume-v1.0-tenantid-groups.groupid.rst

     POST /v1.0/{tenantId}/groups/groupId/resume

-This operation resumes a scaling group.
-When a scaling group is resumed, policy executions and convergence triggering is allowed and group state returns ``"paused": false``.
-Use :ref:`pause <pause-group>` API operation to pause a group.
+This operation resumes the specified scaling group.
+When a group is resumed, policy executions and convergence operations are allowed.
+The group state contains ``"paused": false``.
+You can pause a group by submitting a :ref:`pause request <pause-group>`.

 This operation does not take any data and does not return any data.
 If it succeeds, a 204 response code is returned.